Lavesiime/lavesiime.github.io/guides/sonlvl/install/README.md

 ### Step 1: Download SonLVL-RSDK

-First, head over to the [SonLVL-RSDK releases page](https://github.com/Lavesiime/SonLVL-RSDK/releases) and download the latest version of the program.
+First, head over to the [SonLVL-RSDK GameBanana page](https://gamebanana.com/tools/8369) and download the latest version of the program.
 Once it's downloaded, just extract the files to any folder on your computer.

 > **Warning:** Since SonLVL-RSDK works with multiple games, it’s best to keep it in its own folder.
 Don’t put it in the same folder as your game files - things can get a little messy that way!

 <p align="center">
-	<sup>SonLVL-RSDK on the GitHub releases page.<br></sup>
+	<sup>SonLVL-RSDK on the GameBanana page.<br></sup>
 	<img src="SonLVL-1.png" alt="An image of the SonLVL-RSDK releases page, with SonLVL-RSDK.exe circled." style="width:75%;" />
 </p>